-This is the Modern Slavery Report issued by Algoma Central Corporation Corporation No. 248849-3, BN 100132067 ("Algoma" or "the Company") for the activities during the year ended December 31, 2023, under the Fighting Against Forced Labour and Child Labour in Supply Chains Act and to Amend the Customs Tariff ("the Act" or "Bill S-211"), published by the Ministry of Public Safety Canada.
+This is the Modern Slavery Report issued by Algoma Central Corporation Corporation No. 248849-3, BN 100132067 ("Algoma" or "the Company") for the activities during the year ended December 31, 2024, under the Fighting Against Forced Labour and Child Labour in Supply Chains Act and to Amend the Customs Tariff ("the Act" or "Bill S-211"), published by the Ministry of Public Safety Canada.
 All amounts below are reported in thousands of Canadian dollars.

 This report is considered a joint report and includes the Company's own actions and those of our subsidiaries or the entities in which we control.
-The information provided in this report generally applies to all entities we control.
+The information provided in this report generally applies to all entities we control and that are subject to the Canada Business Corporations Act.